Find a Doctor

 Provider profile pages were redesigned so that information is grouped to aid in patient's decision making.
 What providers want to highlight (education, board certifications, publications) was not always what our patients used to choose a provider.
 The page was redesigned to put patient needs first, but to still highlight provider accomplishments.

-New Capability to Compare
+New capability to compare

 Frequently patients are deciding between two or three similar providers.
 We found they were opening separate windows to compare them side by side.
 By creating a compare feature to do this in a single window was a quick win.